Illinois Bankruptcy Exemptions

 215-5/299.1a - Fraternal benefit society benefits.

 735-5/12-907 - Homeowners' insurance proceeds for destroyed home, up to $15,000.

 735-5/12-1001 - Health and disability benefits; life insurance proceeds needed for support if beneficiary is spouse or child.

 Any other personal property up to $4,000 (not including wages).

 Other - Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Illinois.
 However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Illinois may have changed the amounts since this list was last updated in June of 2011.
+In addition, Illinois may have changed the amounts since this list was last updated.
 Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.